TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

     Quit $$$OK
 }

+// Here you state the method name and in the parenthesis the request and response messages.
+Method GetRangeIDs(pRequest As EX32.MSG.NFRM, Output pResponse As EX32.MSG.GRIDSM) As %Status {
+    // Here we create a new class that is tied to the response message. set pResponse = ##class(EX32.MSG.GRIDSM).%New()

+    // ID1 is always 1 and ID2 is always 2 for this Method.
+    set pRequest.ID1 = 1
+    set pRequest.ID2 = 2

+    // Here we first make the query to the database, then we assign the result to the variable tResult. set query = "SELECT * FROM IDC WHERE ID = "_pRequest.ID1 set st = ..Adapter.ExecuteQuery(.tResult, query)
+    $$$TRACE("st = "_st)
+    do tResult.Next()

+    // To the left we declare the value of the properties inside the request message.
+    // On the right we assign it to the different fields of the database response. set pResponse.FirstRangeID = tResult.Get("Identifier")

+    // Here we first make the query to the database, then we assign the result to the variable tResult. set query = "SELECT * FROM IDC WHERE ID = "_pRequest.ID2 set st = ..Adapter.ExecuteQuery(.tResult, query)
+    $$$TRACE("st = "_st)
+    do tResult.Next()

+    // To the left we declare the value of the properties inside the request message.
+    // On the right we assign it to the different fields of the database response. set pResponse.LastRangeID = tResult.Get("Identifier")

+    // Here we end the method and return the status code.
+    Quit $$$OK
+}

 // Inside the message map we declare the different methods and assign the request message.
 XData MessageMap